pablogarciaarevalo/ansible-playbooks/README.md

 $ git clone https://github.com/pablogarciaarevalo/ansible_playbooks.git
 ```

-## Run a Hello world for NetApp ONTAP
+## Run a Hello world playbook for NetApp ONTAP

 Modify the values according to your storage systems and run the playbook